Your hospital visit

 Specific information relating to visitor access

-Those wishing to visit an inpatient of the hospital, must gain prior consent for the visit from the nurse in charge.
-This can be arranged by telephoning, or emailing the hospital.
+Those wishing to visit an inpatient of the hospital must gain prior consent for the visit from the nurse in charge, as well as from the patient themselves.
+All visits need to be pre-booked via telephone.
+The Nursing team arrange the appointment with the support of the Reception team

-Please remember, if you, or someone you live in the same house with experiences COVID-19 symptoms, such as a new continuous cough, shortness of breath, changes in taste and sense of smell or a temperature of 37.8 celsius or above – do not visit the hospital.
-Please self isolate and contact NHS 111 online for further advice.
+If a prospective visitor, or someone they live in the same house with, experiences Covid-19 symptoms, such as a new continuous cough, shortness of breath, changes in taste and sense of smell or a temperature of 37.8 or above–they must not visit the hospital.
+Any visitor who has tested positive for Covid-19 may not enter the hospital premises

-All visitors will have their temperature tested on arrival.
+All visitors will have their temperature tested and recorded on arrival.
 In the event of any doubt, the visitor will be asked to leave, and will not be permitted to visit the patient, even if they have had a long journey.
-This will be explained to prospective visitors at the time of booking.
+This needs to be explained to prospective visitors at the time of booking

-In accordance with government guidelines and the NHS Test and Trace programme, a temporary record (including address and phone number) of visitors will be made.
-This will also help Mildmay keep track of visitor numbers and staff
+In accordance with government guidelines and the NHS Test and Trace programme, a temporary record of visitors will need to be maintained, as well as keeping track of visitor numbers and staff

 Visitors are expected to sanitise their hands using the alcohol gel provided in reception when arriving and leaving the premises